GabyVela/Udacity_Final_Project/README.md

 2. Object Oriented Programming
 2.1 The project uses Object Oriented Programming techniques.
     Yes.
-There are Classes like ChefAgent, DishOrder, DemoRobot, etc. They represent the main actors/concepts of the system.
+There are Classes like ChefAgent, DishOrder, etc. They represent the main actors/concepts of the system.

 2.2 Classes use appropriate access specifiers for class members.
     All the classes in this project are in the Kitchen.hpp file.
 Each of them has functions that are Private, Public or Protected depending of their purpose in the project.